Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Finite sample analysis

 \section{Finite sample analysis}

 In the previous section, we articulate three reasons why inference after data cleaning is hard.
-First, data cleaning may induce a great deal of dependence.
+First, data cleaning mixes signal and noise across observations.
 We introduce implicit data cleaning as an algorithmic solution, yet we still need to provide a theory of implicit data cleaning: why is it okay to not clean the test covariates?
 Second, the best rates of data cleaning are slower than $n^{-1/2}$.
 We incorporate the doubly robust estimating equation in the hope of achieving double rate robustness, yet we still need to prove that it works: how is causal inference still possible with standard errors of order $\hsigma n^{-1/2}$?
 Third, data cleaning recovers averages across matrix entries.
 How can we translate guarantees about recovering averages into guarantees about the coverage of data cleaning-adjusted confidence intervals?
 In this section, we answer these three theoretical questions with finite sample analysis.

-We prove four theorems, each corresponding to a step in the procedure. \begin{enumerate} \item Data cleaning: $\bhX$ converges to $\bX^{\tr}$. \item Error-in-variable regression: $\hgamma$ converges to $\gamma_0$. \item Error-in-variable balancing weight: $\halpha$ converges to $\alpha_0$. \item Causal parameter: $\p\{\theta_0\in (\htheta \pm 1.96 \hsigma n^{-1/2})\}$ converges to $0.95$. \end{enumerate} We have already verified that our key assumption, that covariates are approximately low rank, is reasonable in practice for US Census data.
+We prove four theorems, each corresponding to a step in the procedure: (i) data cleaning: $\bhX$ converges to $\bX^{\tr}$; (ii) error-in-variable regression: $\hgamma$ converges to $\gamma_0$; (iii) error-in-variable balancing weight: $\halpha$ converges to $\alpha_0$; (iv) causal parameter: $\p\{\theta_0\in (\htheta \pm 1.96 \hsigma n^{-1/2})\}$ converges to $0.95$.
+We have already verified that our key assumption is reasonable in practice for US Census-derived data.
 In a corollary, we verify that it is reasonable in theory: it holds for a broad class of linear and nonlinear factor models.